SunRail: Rolling stock

 In 2011 the Florida Department of Transportation ordered fourteen BiLevel coaches from Bombardier Transportation for $41 million, with an option for 46 additional cars.
 This order was later expanded to twenty, with the first cars arriving in Florida on July 20, 2013.

 MotivePower supplied eleven MPI MP32PH-Q diesel locomotives, rebuilt from former Morrison-Knudsen GP40WH-2 locomotives which previously operated on MARC.
 These were ordered on September 12, 2011.
 The first locomotive, #100, arrived on October 1, 2013, via CSX freight train at the SunRail Operations Control Center in Sanford, Florida, from the MotivePower plant in Boise, Idaho.
-In December 2017, the eleventh Locomotive was delivered, carrying Road Number 110.
+In December 2017, the eleventh locomotive was delivered.

 Sunrail trains operate at speeds between 30 and 79 mph, with an average speed of 33 mph, including stops.
 Each passenger car is fully wheelchair accessible and equipped with a restroom, space for bicycles, electrical outlets for laptops and phone chargers, and free Wi-Fi.